yourpurebredpuppy logo

 Don't be in a rush to move on to this step.

 Some owners make the mistake of standing clear across the yard and hollering, "Jake!
 Jake!" while he's busy doing something else.
-Sure, he might hear the jake sound, but he's probably too distracted to respond to it.
+Sure, he might hear the jake sound, but he's too distracted to respond to it.
 Then the owner just stands there – which only reinforces in the pup's mind that the jake sound must be meaningless.

 So give him lots and lots of opportunities to hear the jake sound when he's actually looking at you, so he learns that the sound refers to himself.